 .Rmd vignettes, including those in subdirectories.
 The only exception are

 .Rmd vignettes that start with ’_’.
 This enables the use of child documents in bookdown.
 The output of the vignettes is rendered to

 articles/. pkgdown will ignore the output format defined in the yaml header, and always use

 If you want to include an article on the website, but not in the package (e.g. because it’s large), you can either place it in a subdirectory of

 .Rbuildignore.
 As well, you must ensure that there is no

 vignettes: section in the article’s yaml header.
-In the extreme case where you want to produce only articles but not vignettes, you can add the complete
+In the extreme case where you want to produce only articles but not vignettes, you should add the complete

 vignettes/ directory to

 .Rbuildignore and make sure that DESCRIPTION has no